Sequential geophysical and flow inversion to characterize fracture networks in subsurface systems: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The authors thank U.S. Department of Energy (DOE) SubTER initiative.
-Maruti Mudunuru and Satish Karra acknowledge the support of the LANL Laboratory Directed Research and Development (LDRD) Early Career Project 20150693ECR.
-Maruti Mudunuru thanks Hari Viswanathan, Gilles Bussod, and Vamshi Chillara for many useful and knowledgeable discussions.
-Maruti Mudunuru also thanks Daniel O'Malley for the help related to \textsf{MADS} software.
-Ting Chen thanks Yu Chen for providing the focal mechanism inversion code.
+MKM and SK acknowledge the support of the LANL LDRD Early Career Project 20150693ECR.
+MKM thanks Hari Viswanathan, Gilles Bussod, and Vamshi Chillara for many useful discussions.
+MKM also thanks Daniel O'Malley for the help related to \textsf{MADS} software.
+TC thanks Yu Chen for providing the focal mechanism inversion code.